AnneCh/Flashloan_Arbitrage/UPDATED_VERSION/README.md

 - \_flashloan() is the internal function that takes in the assets(tokens) and their amounts and calls the .flashloan() function from the LENDING_POOL

-2. flashloan() is the function that will be called by this contract; it's the intermediary function between userFlashloan() and \_flashloan.
+2. flashloan() is the function that the user will call to ask our contract to call the \_flashloan() on the Lending Pool.
 It takes in the params that the user enters and calls \_flashloan()

 3. withdraw() external, called by the user when they want their gains withdrawn to their metamask wallet